Dr Tim Peterson

 - Fowler, KJA.; Peel, MC.; Western, AW.; Zhang, L.; Peterson, TJ.
 Simulating runoff under changing climatic conditions: Revisiting an apparent deficiency of conceptual rainfall-runoff models.
 Water Resources Research.
 AMER GEOPHYSICAL UNION.
 2016, Vol. 52, Issue 3, pp. 1820-1846.
 DOI: 10.1002/2015WR018068

-- Womera, SA.; Costelloe, JF.; Peterson, TJ.; Western, AW.
-A synthetic study to characterize alluvial groundwater responses to overbank flood recharge.
+- Womera, SA.; Costelloe, JF.; Peterson, TJ.; Western, A. A synthetic study to characterize alluvial groundwater responses to overbank flood recharge.
 21ST INTERNATIONAL CONGRESS ON MODELLING AND SIMULATION (MODSIM2015).
-MODELLING & SIMULATION SOC AUSTRALIA & NEW ZEALAND INC. 2015, pp. 2241-2247.
+Modelling and Simulation Society of Australia and New Zealand.
+2015, pp. 2241-2247.

 - Costelloe, J.; Halbert, K.; Peterson, T.; Western, A.; Mcdonnell, J. Can Seasonal groundwater level rises explain non-linear increases in Baseflow?.
 Hydrology and Water Resources Symposium 2014, HWRS 2014 - Conference Proceedings.
 2014, pp. 1080-1087.